ChrystleMyrnaLobo/scribble/OD.md

 ```

 ### IITD HPC (without admin access)

-### Tensorflow
-- Due to some [issue](https://github.com/tensorflow/tensorflow/issues/17629), and modules doesn't have Cuda 9.0, I'm using Cuda 8.0 for TensorFlow 1.4.
-- Cython is an optimising static compiler. `conda install cython`
-#### CUDA
+- Find the module from `module keyword tensorflow` and load as `load module apps/tensorflow/1.5.0/gpu`.
+- We need cuda, cuDNN, python and tensorflow for Object detection API
-- CUDA is a parallel computing platform and application programming interface model created by Nvidia
+-- CUDA is a parallel computing platform and application programming interface model created by Nvidia
-- Use cuda from available modules.
-Choose the cuda version from `module avail 2> >(grep cuda)`.
-- Load cuda as `module load compiler/cuda/8.0/compilervars`.
+-- The NVIDIA CUDA Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks.
 - Check install location of CUDA tootkit `nvcc --version` and check if it is added in the required environment variables (pretty print)
 ```
 sed 's/:/\n/g' <<< "$PATH"
 sed 's/:/\n/g' <<< "$LD_LIBRARY_PATH"
 ```
-#### cuDNN
-- The NVIDIA CUDA Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks.
-- Pick the cudnn version from `module avail 2> >(grep cudnn)`.
-Load it as `module load lib/cudnn/7.0.3/precompiled`

-#### Tensorflow
-- Activate virtual environment `conda activate py35`
-- Install tensorflow gpu. `pip install --ignore-installed --upgrade tensorflow-gpu==1.4`
+- Install protobuf on Ubuntu as above

 ### Reference:
 - https://conda.io/miniconda.html